Public Health Requirements for Personal Service Settings

 During an inspection, the inspector will observe your practices, check your equipment and premises to make sure that the requirements outlined in the Personal Service Settings regulation are met and infection prevention and control practices are followed.

-Public health inspectors check personal services settings for:
+Public health inspectors check personal service settings for:

 - cleaning, disinfection and sterilization of equipment